suitenumerique/hackdays2025/submissions/bib4win/README.md

 ## Challenges Overcome

-There was no real technical difficulties, more organisational challenges as we are a big team!

-That being said, one problem we had to face was that the project mostly relies on the BlockNote project; hence we needed to use temporary builds of this dependency to integrate and test them in our Docs' fork.

-The second issue we didn't expect is that there is no high-quality libraries to deal with citations or Zotero, maybe there is room for improvement here.
+Governmental organization have many researchers.
+However, these important end-users can't use La Suite Docs if there isn't any support for bibliography functionality.
+And if they don't use it, there is also less spillover effect for students to start using it.

+We need to get the researcher/professor/instructor to use Docs.

 ## Impact

-Most **researchers** and **students** need to integrate a bibliography in their writings.
-It has been reported that it's a **must-have** for them to use Docs.
-If we provide a user-friendly [Zotero](https://www.zotero.org) integration, we will provide a _de facto_ solution allowing them to step out from proprietary non-sovereign solutions.
+There are around 500k **public sector researchers** working and **5m students** in just France and Germany.
+With an estimated 10% using [Zotero](https://www.zotero.org), there is a direct target audience of roughly 550k users.

+In general, this bibliography plugin with Zotero connect option can be validation for end-users and organizations that La Suite Docs can be more user-friendly for the public sector compared to for example Google Docs.
+La Suite Docs with a Bibliography plugin allows more organizations to step out from proprietary non-sovereign solutions.

 ## Next Steps

+- Convince La Suite Docs to support Docs templates and a plugin/extension system.
+Because organizations are likely to want to control if and how to enable a Bibliograpy tool.
-- This contribution should be distributed as standalone package on top of the official BlockNote distribution.
+- This contribution will be distributed as standalone package on top of the official BlockNote distribution.
 - The Zotero integration should be part of this package.
 - Bibliography items should be editable in bibtex format.